ArashidSalesforce/SalesforceCryptoInfo/README.md

 - Shows a success message upon successful submission

 ### `exchangeReserves`
-This component fetches and displays reserve percentages for major exchanges using data fetched from the backend.
+This displays reserve percentages for major exchanges using data fetched from the backend.

 ### Example Code for `subscribeForm.js`:
 ```javascript